The question I am focused on today is this: Is the Dead Cat Bounce over yet?

 Primary wave 2 was a relatively shallow 0.41 zigzag lasting 12 weeks.
-Primary wave 4 may be more shallow and is most likely to be a flat, combination or triangle.
-It may be longer lasting than primary wave 2 as these types of sideways corrective structures tend to be more time consuming than zigzags.
+Primary wave 4 may be more shallow, most likely to be a flat, combination or triangle, and may be longer lasting than primary wave 2 as these types of sideways corrective structures tend to be more time consuming than zigzags.
 Primary wave 4 may complete in a total Fibonacci 21 weeks.
 So far primary wave 4 has just begun its 15th week, but it may not exhibit a Fibonacci duration because the S&P does not reliably do this.
 Time estimates may only be taken as a very rough guide.

 This wave count now has some confirmation at the daily chart level with a close more than 3% of market value below the long held bull market trend line.